-However, if you get goal setting right, it can help power your progress towards maintaining healthy habits in the long-term.
+Setting fitness goals for the first time can be overwhelming, but if you get goal setting right it can help power your progress towards creating and maintaining healthy habits.

-You can take a step-by-step approach to creating fitness goals — these tips will help you to better understand fitness goals, how to create goals that will work for you, how to take your goals on, and how to actually achieve the goals you set.
+The key to setting fitness goals is taking a step-by-step approach — the tips in this article will help you better understand fitness goals, how to create goals that will work for you, how to approach your goals, and how to achieve them.